-- The warning symbol does not go out again after a few seconds. - The warning lamp lights up or flashes while the vehicle is moving, and three acoustic warning signals ⇒ ⚠ are emitted.
+- The warning symbol does not go out again after a few seconds.

 This means that either the coolant level is too low or the coolant temperature is too high.

 Coolant temperature too high

 If the warning light comes on, stop the vehicle, switch off the engine and wait for it to cool down.
 Check the coolant level.